-The game is played on a stylized map divided into hexagons (hexes).
-The map portrays the area slightly south of Mohacs (in modern day Hungary), over which a hexagonal grid has been superimposed to regulate the movement and positioning of pieces.
+regulate the movement and positioning of pieces.
+The hexes facilitate positioning and movement of the playing pieces.
 Each hex contains a terrain type that is referenced on the Terrain Effects Chart.
 A hex is also individually designated with a four-digit number, which is used in set-up.
 Fractional hexes without numbers are unplayable and may not be entered.